Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Introduction

 TMDCs are semiconductors that have a chemical formula MX$_2$ where M is a transition metal atom (Mo or W) and X is a chalcogen atom (S, Se, or Te).
 The comprehensive review of excitonic complexes in TMDCs monolayers is given in Refs. \citep{Manzeli2017,Wang2018,Kezerashvili2019}.
 Excitons in monolayers have a direct energy gap.
 However, TMDCs heterostructures made of monolayers have indirect gaps.
 There are two possible arrangements of double-layer heterostructures: bilayer TMDC-TMDC \citep{Wickramaratne2014,Rivera2014,Palummo2015,Chen2016,Nagler2017, Lihet2017,Rivera2016,Rivera2018,Calman2018, Donckhet2018,Kunstmann2018,Ovesen2019,Calman2020} and TMDC-insulator-TMDC \cite{Fogler2014, Calman2016,Donckhet2018}.
-For both arrangements, there are two types of heterostructures.
-Type-I heterostructure is a heterostructure formed by the same type of TMDC monolayers \cite{He2014,Palummo2015,Calman2018, Donckhet2018}, and type-II heterostructure is formed by monolayers of different TMDC monolayers \citep{Wickramaratne2014,Rivera2014,Rivera2016,Chen2016,Hu2016,Berman2017,Lihet2017,Nagler2017,Rivera2018,Kunstmann2018,Donckhet2018,Ovesen2019,Calman2020}.
-Both type-I and II heterostructures have indirect band gap \cite{Zhang2013,Debbichi2014,He2014,Amin2015}.
-However, stacking order \cite{Terrones2013, He2014} or application of strain \citep{Amin2015} can be used to induce indirect gap into direct gap.
-In addition, the application of perpendicular electric field controlled by voltage modifies the band structure so it is advantageous for electrons and holes to reside in different TMDC layers \cite{Fogler2014, Calman2018,Jauregui2019} and makes indirect excitons more preferable than direct excitons.
+For both arrangements, there are two types of heterostructures: type-I and type-II.
+Type-I heterostructure has a direct band gap alignment, and type-II has a staggered band alignment \citep{Rivera2014,Chen2016,Nagler2017,Calman2018,Calman2020}.
+However, stacking order \cite{Terrones2013, He2014} or application of strain \citep{Amin2015} can be used to induce an indirect gap into a direct gap.
+In addition, the application of the perpendicular electric field controlled by voltage modifies the band structure, so it is advantageous for electrons and holes to reside in different TMDC layers \cite{Fogler2014, Calman2018,Jauregui2019} and makes indirect excitons more preferable than direct excitons.
 However, the application of the electric field can lead to dissociation of indirect excitons \cite{Kamban2020}.
 Nevertheless, the extended lifetime of indirect excitons \citep{Rivera2014,Palummo2015,Miller2017,Rivera2018} compared to direct excitons presents great interest for the design of electronic devices.